koerding/testing/test.md

 | **2.
 The Devil's in the Details** | Emphasizing the importance of every experimental detail. | "Detail Detective": Students analyze an experiment and list potential undocumented steps. | Alexis St. Martin's gunshot wound in the 19th century allowed for direct observation of digestion, but missing details led to misinterpretations. |
 | **3.
 Empowering the Future** | Equipping students with strategies to ensure comprehensive experimental documentation. | "Experiment Escape Room": Students navigate an escape room, solving puzzles related to experimental details. | A young scientist won a prestigious award for her meticulous experimental documentation, setting a new standard in her field. |

-I hope this provides a comprehensive and engaging curriculum for your course!
-Adjustments can be made based on specific needs or feedback.

 ### Curriculum for "Creating Standard Operating Procedures for Laboratory Workflows"